 Obesity and the COVID-19 Pandemic

-The COVID-19 pandemic is straining health systems worldwide, and the socio-economic impact of the outbreak is immense, particularly on already vulnerable individuals – especially those with underlying chronic conditions.
-Overweight and obesity have emerged behind only old age as the leading predictor of poorer COVID-19 outcomes, including hospitalization, admission to intensive care, mechanical ventilation, and death.
-This year’s edition of WOF’s World Obesity Atlas reviews the evidence of the relationship between overweight, obesity, and COVID-19 and finds that in countries where overweight and obesity prevalence is less than 50 percent, the mortality rate from COVID-19 is one-tenth of the level observed in countries with an overweight and obesity prevalence above 50 percent.
-The report finds that this is independent of a country’s age structure, national income level, and COVID-19 reporting capacity.
-This result clearly demonstrates the outsized role obesity has played in the health and economic damage caused by COVID-19.
+The COVID-19 pandemic strained health systems worldwide, and the socio-economic impact of the outbreak was immense, particularly on already vulnerable individuals – especially those with underlying chronic conditions.
+Overweight and obesity emerged behind only old age as the leading predictor of poorer COVID-19 outcomes, including hospitalization, admission to intensive care, mechanical ventilation, and death.
+WOF’s World Obesity Atlas reviewed the evidence of the relationship between overweight, obesity, and COVID-19 and found that in countries where overweight and obesity prevalence is less than 50 percent, the mortality rate from COVID-19 is one-tenth of the level observed in countries with an overweight and obesity prevalence above 50 percent.
+The report also found that this is independent of a country’s age structure, national income level, and COVID-19 reporting capacity.
+These findings clearly demonstrate the outsized role obesity played in the health and economic damage caused by COVID-19.

-To better quantify the economic impacts of COVID-19 on individuals living with obesity and countries with high prevalence of obesity, the second phase of the project also includes an analysis of the projected economic impacts of obesity, including assumptions around associations with COVID-19, up to 2025.
-After reviewing the evidence base, we are currently developing an epidemiological model of obesity-attributable deaths due to COVID-19, which we will then use to re-run our economic model.
-Our analysis will include different scenarios to account for vaccine access and quality of care.
+To better quantify the economic impacts of COVID-19 on individuals living with obesity and countries with high prevalence of obesity, the second phase of the project also included an analysis of the projected economic impacts of obesity, including assumptions around associations with COVID-19, up to 2025.
+After reviewing the evidence base, we developed an epidemiological model of obesity-attributable deaths due to COVID-19, which was used to re-run our economic model.
+Our analysis included different scenarios to account for vaccine access and quality of care.

 It is our hope that the evidence generated will help bring about the changes that are needed at the national level, especially in LMICs, to address the wide-ranging personal, societal, and economic impact of the global obesity epidemic.
 Given that no single country has been successful in reducing the prevalence of obesity, urgent action is needed to highlight the increasing cost of this global epidemic.
 The COVID-19 pandemic has exposed the links between obesity and infectious disease and acutely demonstrates the consequences of inaction.
 Quantifying the economic and social impact of obesity can help stakeholders understand the importance of addressing obesity through systemic solutions and provide a crucial tool to national and international advocates to push policy makers into action.